uktrade/mbtiles-s3-server/README.md

 ## Why does this exist?

-Hosting your own vector map tiles and then showing them in a browser has quite a few moving parts, and this project attempts to make it as straightforward as possible - for example by providing reasonable defaults which can then be overridden.
-A core feature of this server is that S3 is leveraged wherever possible, which allows for updates without a re-deployment.
+Hosting your own vector map tiles and then showing them in a browser has quite a few moving parts, and this project attempts to make it as straightforward as possible.

 The components are: